amit-pandey17/Shortner/README.md

 This is the exercise I attempted after I did the remaining 2 assignments.
 It took me a lot of time on this mostly because the Mongo in my system was acting weird and I had to brew install it a couple of times before realizing that there has to be a configuration done manually with <code>sudo mkdir -p /data/bin</code> only to realize that I don't have the permission to access this(I could not find the answer to how you chmod the system owner to user owner privilege).
 Finally I did:
 <code>brew services start mongodb-community@4.4</code>.
 This was nothing short of miracle.
 Worked like a charm!
-I would definitely say this was one of the challenging part of the assignment and I got my skills brushed up.
+I would definitely say this was one of the challenging part of the assignment and I got my skills leveled up.
 Never used mongo and Node as extensively as I did in this project.
 Thanks again to the Rethink engineering team!